alexlittle/adaptivearithmetic/README.md

 It's basically a toy example for me to test and learn about Reinforcement Learning (and other) models.

+Using arithmetic for this prototype as straightforward to generate questions within a range of difficulties.

 How it works
 -------------